mathisGarberg/angular-folder-structure/modules.rst

   },

-Each child must have its own base path from which it can load children from a module in the ``module`` directory.
+Each child must have its own base path from which it can load children from a module in the ``modules`` directory.
 Here is the routing for the About page:

 .. code-block:: ts